“Your period can last between 2 and 7 days,

 “During the transition to menopause (called perimenopause), it is normal to skip periods, but very frequent or heavy bleeding episodes often requires an evaluation by your healthcare provider.
 Any bleeding after menopause requires an evaluation by your healthcare provider”.7

-- Periods that come fewer than three weeks apart
+- Your periods come less than three weeks apart

-- Periods coming more than two to three months apart
+- Your periods come more than two to three months apart.

 Health Topics A-Z